John Crenshaw

 John Hart Crenshaw (November 19, 1797 – December 4, 1871) was an American landowner, salt maker, kidnapper and slave trader, based out of Gallatin County, Illinois.

-He is also the great-great grandfather of killer and suspected serial killer Joe Ball, also known as "The Alligator Man".

 Slave trader

 Although Illinois was a free state, Crenshaw leased the salt works in nearby Equality, Illinois from the government, which permitted the use of slaves for the arduous labor of hauling and boiling brackish water to produce salt.
 Crenshaw was widely believed to be involved in the kidnapping and sale of free black citizens in free states as slaves in the south, an enormously profitable trade later known as the Reverse Underground Railroad.
 Crenshaw was twice prosecuted for kidnapping, but never convicted.

 Due to Crenshaw's keeping slaves and kidnapping free blacks, who were then pressed into slavery, his house became popularly known as The Old Slave House and is alleged to be haunted.
 Stories of strange noises upstairs, coming from victims, date to 1851.
 Despite accounts that the rooms were slave quarters, Crenshaw family stories indicate a distinction between the plantation's household servants and field hands, and the victims of Crenshaw's criminal activities.

 A grand jury indicted Crenshaw for kidnapping, once in the mid-1820s (the outcome unknown) and again in 1842 when a trial jury acquitted him.
-The case's victims, Maria Adams and her seven or eight children ended up as slaves in Texas.
+The case's victims, Maria Adams and her seven or eight children, ended up as slaves in Texas.
 In 1828, Crenshaw took Frank Granger and 15 others downriver to Tipton County, Tennessee, and sold them as slaves.
 Crenshaw also kidnapped 'Lucinda' and her children in 1828.
 She ended up in Barren County, Kentucky.
 Contemporary letters identify Crenshaw's role back both cases.
 Crenshaw also kidnapped Peter White and three others in the 1840s.
 They were sold into slavery in Arkansas, but were later rescued.